CENG502-Projects/CENG502-Spring2022/Project_Bostanci_Kaya/Readme.md

 \end{gathered}
 \end{equation}
 $$

-# 2. The method and my interpretation

-## 2.1.
-The original method

 The authors in [[1]](#1) proposes that the generalized graph drawing (GGD) objective can be approximated as follows: